 Do you want to know your doctor's cesarean rate?

-This represents the previous two years of non-public insurance claims information.
+Note: These rates reflect the previous two years of non-public insurance claims information.
 In other words, this doesn't reflect Medicaid patients.
 Amino adjusts for risk so that "doctors who have higher-risk or sicker patients are not unfairly penalized in [their] analysis."

-Note that you can pull up doctors affiliated with a specific hospital.
+You can pull up doctors affiliated with a specific hospital.
 Bonus: You get to see Hospital Safety Scores, too!

 Without context, you don't know if the doctor is the back-up for a group of CNMs and taking all of the high-risk patients and operative and surgical deliveries.